 In 1904 the Club became affiliated to the Royal Photographic Society.

 In January 1915 the Club, with other Photographic Clubs nationally, undertook to create a pictorial record of interesting buildings within the Coventry and Warwickshire area.
 These images were then displayed at an exhibition held by the Club.
-It is believed that these images were destroyed during the Coventry Blitz along with many historical artefacts that were being stored at the Gulson Library which was adjacent to holy Trinity Church.
+It is believed that these images were destroyed during the Coventry Blitz in 1940 along with many historical artefacts that were being stored at the Gulson Library which was adjacent to holy Trinity Church.

 In 1919 members assisted in photographing the locations used by George Eliot in her books and these prints formed part of a centenary exhibition held in Coventry.
 The images also were used in a book published, at the time, by the Coventry Library Committee, a copy of which is held by The Herbert History Archives.